Montoursville in Lycoming County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Founded 1768

 Location.
 41° 15.041′ N, 76° 55.658′ W. Marker is in Montoursville, Pennsylvania, in Lycoming County.
-Marker is on Loyalsock Avenue north of Broad Street, on the left when traveling north.
+It is on Loyalsock Avenue north of Broad Street, on the left when traveling north.
 Marker is at the General John Burrows Historical Society of Montoursville.
 Touch for map.
 Marker is at or near this postal address: 19 North Loyalsock Avenue, Montoursville PA 17754, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-This Old Millstone (approx. half a mile away); TWA Flight 800 Memorial (approx. half a mile away); Montoursville Memorial Gardens (approx. half a mile away); Lions Field (approx. 0.8 miles away); Williamsport (approx. 2.8 miles away); The Legacy of Little League (approx. 3.2 miles away); a different marker also named Williamsport (approx. 3.3 miles away); Benjamin Heck Crever (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: This Old Millstone (approx. half a mile away); TWA Flight 800 Memorial (approx. half a mile away); Montoursville Memorial Gardens (approx. half a mile away); Lions Field (approx. 0.8 miles away); Williamsport (approx. 2.8 miles away); The Legacy of Little League (approx. 3.2 miles away); a different marker also named Williamsport (approx. 3.3 miles away); Benjamin Heck Crever (approx. 3.3 miles away).
 Touch for a list and map of all markers in Montoursville.

 More about this marker.
 The marker is a former city limits marker.